Skip to content

 How to convert cost-to-company to take-home pay in South Africa

-To convert cost-to-company to take-home pay in South Africa: subtract employer contributions (UIF at 1%, SDL at 1%, pension, medical aid) from CTC to get gross salary.
-Then subtract employee PAYE, UIF, and pension from gross salary.
+To convert cost-to-company to take-home pay in South Africa: subtract employer contributions (UIF at 1%, SDL where applicable, pension, medical aid) from CTC to get your cash salary.
+Then calculate PAYE on the taxable remuneration and subtract employee UIF and any employee pension deductions.

-For example, a R40,000 CTC typically yields around R28,000–R32,000 take-home depending on benefits structure, pension contributions, and medical aid.
-Use this calculator to get your exact number using current SARS 2025/2026 tax rates.
+For example, a R40,000 CTC typically yields around R29 863,28 take-home before any employee pension contribution, depending on benefits structure, pension contributions, and medical aid.
+Use this calculator to get your exact number using current SARS 2026/2027 tax rates.

-Take-Home = Gross − PAYE − Employee UIF − Employee Pension
+Take-Home = Cash Salary − PAYE − Employee UIF − Employee Pension

 CTC to Take-Home Calculator